 - Collect contact information from people interested in your services: Wouldn’t it be great to have access to a list of people who are interested in your services and who have voluntarily given you permission to contact them about how you can help them?
 You can do this with newsletter signup form on your website.

 However, having a website doesn’t mean that you should have just any website.
 Let’s face it, some sites just don’t look good!
-They may be old or outdated, be cluttered, have a “Free website by…” at the bottom, or otherwise make a less than stellar impression.
-That is something you cannot afford.
+They may be old or outdated, be cluttered, or otherwise make a less than stellar impression.
+Even worse, they may have a “Free website by…” at the bottom, which sends a signal to your customers that even you won’t invest in your business – why should they?

 To really get the benefits of a website for your business, your site will need to serve as a professional online presence that conveys your credibility, showcases your solutions, and makes it easy for people to contact you.
 Additionally, it should be optimized so that people can actually find it when they search online.
 And, it should be easy for you to update on your own, without being tied to a web developer every time you need to make a change to your site.